zenith391/book/zig-book.md

 **This chapter needs serious rewrite.**

+## Analogy

+(from somethingelseentirely#3625)

+* Automatic memory management is like taking the train to go places.
+You buy the ticket, leave where you want to go, but the train company takes care of putting the train back into its depot at night.
+* Manual Memory Management is like a rental car.
+It is up to you to pick it up from the company, drive around with it, and then bring it back.
+Bad things happen when you loose the keys without returning it (you forgot to call free()), or when you brought it back to the company (the allocator) but forgot to pick up your kids from their thing (use after free()).
+* Normally there is only one rental company in your entire area (in languages like Rust, which have a default allocator), but one of the cool things about zig is that there are multiple companies to choose from (that's why you can explicitly pass allocators around).
+* Normally you pretend that there are always cars available at the company, but that means you're screwed when they don't have a car available.
+(Another cool thing about zig, the language forces you to handle the case where alloc/car rental, fails.)
+* An areana allocator is just a special kind of car company, that tells you: "Hey you can park all the cars you rented from us in the same parking spot, and tell us where to find them at the end of the week, so no need to return each car one by one."
+* The testing allocator is just a rental company for people who recently finished their driving lessons, so they will call you to remind you that you forgot to bring back the car, but since that's a very expensive service (in terms of performance), it's normally not something offered by regular rental companies, and for them "bad things happen TM".

+## Explanation

 In computer programming, memory allocations are everywhere, simply adding an element to an array (like `[1,2].push(3)` in JS) will cause allocations.
 What they are is simple, as said in the name, an allocation is when you allocate a chunk of memory